prosif/foo/Notes.md

 07/25/15 It might be more fun if the enemies were slower to turn.
 It would allow for the player to make more daring escapes.

+07/26/15 It would be cool to bind a key to a debug utility.
+Pressing (Z) would console.log the value to debug!
+Combined with pause it could be really powerful